-The basic skill in network weaving is the "closing of triangles".
+The basic skill of network weaving is "closing triangles".

 A triangle exists between three people in a social network.
 An "open triangle" exists where one person knows two other people who are not yet connected to each other -- X knows Y and X knows Z, but Y and Z do not know each other.
 A network weaver (X) may see an opportunity or possibility from making a connection between two currently unconnected people (Y and Z).
 A "closed triangle" exists when all three people know each other: X-Y, X-Z, Y-Z.

 Let's look at a real life example of network weaving.

 Here we see our friend and colleague Ed Morrison, of iOpen, connected to two of his clients -- the economic development folks in both Lexington, KY and Oklahoma City, OK.
 He knows each of these groups, but they do not know each other.
 Much could be learned if both of these groups shared their economic development experiences with each other -- innovation happens at the intersections.

 But you can't introduce groups to groups, or organizations to organizations -- it works better by introducing people to people.
 So, Ed picked two leaders from each group to close the triangle.
 He picked Cynthia Reid at the Oklahoma City Chamber of Commerce[OKC] and Lynda Brabowski of Commerce Lexington[CLX].
 This triangle is illustrated below.